skip to main content

 Why you should trust us

-Our sports experts reviewed this season’s college football bowl schedule, confirming every game’s start times and channel listings.
-From there, we identified our top TV provider recommendations for the Peach Bowl based on channel access, affordability, and bowl game coverage.
+Our CableTV.com Sports Editor, Taylor Kujawa, reviewed the Peach Bowl broadcast details, confirming the game’s start time and channel listings.
+He also analyzed the on-field matchup to give readers a quick preview of what to expect on the gridiron.
+From there, Taylor identified his top TV provider recommendations for the game based on channel access, affordability, and comprehensive bowl coverage.

 Check out our How We Rank page to learn more about our methods.